 The IEC exponential coherence model over-predicts γ_u when the measurement height decreases and when the separation distance increases because this model follows fairly well Davenport's similarity, except at $kd_z < 0.1$.
 In Cheynet (2019), the Davenport model was suspected to lead to an overestimation of the turbulent wind loading on OWTs.
 The present results indicate that a similar overestimation may be obtained if the IEC exponential coherence model is used.
-Further studies are, however, needed to better quantify this possible overestimation in terms of dynamic wind loading on the wind turbine's rotor and tower, as well as on the floater's motions in the case of a floating wind turbine.
-Finally, additional data collection is needed to study the co-coherence at lateral separations, which is required for wind turbine design since it was not available at FINO1 nor SMW.
+Further studies are, however, needed to better quantify this possible overestimation since the lateral in terms of dynamic wind loading on the wind turbine's rotor and tower, as well as on the floater's motions in the case of a floating wind turbine.
+Finally, additional data collection is needed to study the co-coherence is also required but could not be obtained at lateral separations, which is required for wind turbine design since it was not available at FINO1 nor SMW.
+The co-coherence for lateral separations may